Daimler doubts deepen as 2013 group targets scrapped

 On Wednesday, Daimler said it now expected it to take longer to reach its margin target due to the tough market environment even though it aimed to achieve a significant portion of its 2 billion euros in cost cuts by the end of next year.

-"The fact that management is once more cutting costs without addressing Daimler's core problem - too high labor costs - supports our view that the company remains in denial," Ellinghorst added.
+"The fact that management is once more cutting costs without addressing Daimler's core problem - too high labour costs - supports our view that the company remains in denial," Ellinghorst added.

 CATCH-UP PLAN